christophgil/ZIPsFS/README.md

 With the virtual folder ``/ZIPsFS/n/gz``, a gz file is download and decompressed.
-In the following case the URL is https://files.rcsb.org/download/1SBT.pdb.gz (``.gz`` appended).
+In the following case the URL is https://files.rcsb.org/download/1SBT.pdb.gz.
+Not that ``.gz`` is  appended to the URL.

     head  ~/test/ZIPsFS/mnt/ZIPsFS/n/gz/https,,,files.rcsb.org,download,1SBT.pdb

-To download without decompression, just use folder ``/ZIPsFS/n/``.
+To download without decompression, just use the default folder ``/ZIPsFS/n/``.

     gunzip -c  ~/test/ZIPsFS/mnt/ZIPsFS/n/https,,,files.rcsb.org,download,1SBT.pdb.gz

-In this case, the HTTP header does not have a ``Content-Length`` field.
+Here,  the HTTP header does not have a ``Content-Length`` field.
 Bevore the file is downloaded, its file size is not known.
 ZIPsFS will display a wrong file size which might be a problem for some software.

 </details>